-with their concerns on a case-by-case basis and supporting them as appropriate.

-- The Credit Committee continued to meet on a frequent basis, at least weekly. - We continued to support certain restaurants, retail and leisure occupiers in our buildings, as these businesses add value to our buildings and are seen as amenities for our other occupiers and local residents.
+- We have maintained proactive engagement with our occupiers, dealing with their concerns on a case-by-case basis and supporting them as appropriate - The Credit Committee continued to meet on a frequent basis, at least weekly. - We continued to support certain restaurants, retail and leisure occupiers in our buildings, as these businesses add value to our buildings and are seen as amenities for our other occupiers and local residents.

-Continue with our current controls and • mitigating actions.
+Continue with our current controls and mitiaatina actions.

-- Tenant retention . - Void management

-In addition, we consider our Lease Incentive Debtor (LID) balance and level of rent deposits.
+- Tenant retention • Void management - In addition, we consider our Lease Incentive Debtor (LID) balance and level of rent deposits.

-- occupier base provides resilience against occupier default. - 2.
+- 1. Assess and monitor the financial strength of potential and existing occupiers.
+The Group's diverse and high auglity occupier base provides resilience against occupier default. - 2.
 Focus on letting our buildings to large and established businesses where the risk of default is lower. - 3.
 Active in-house rent collection, with regular reports to the Executive Directors on day 1, 7, 14 and 21 of each rent collection cycle. - 4.
 Ongoing dialogue is maintained with occupiers to understand their concerns and requirements. - 5.
 Rent deposits are held where considered appropriate.